-- VASP key-custody asset transfers: In this model, the VASP holds custody of the customers' public-private keys.
+- VASP-mediated asset transfers: In this model the customer holds his/her public-private keys while the VASP holds a copy of the customer's public key only (not his/her private key).
+This model may be suitable for customers who seek the mediation of the VASP in asset transfers (e.g., for legal purposes) but who may not wish to provide the VASP with their private key.
+This is represented in Figs. 2(a1) and 2(a2). - VASP key-custody asset transfers: In this model, the VASP holds custody of the customer's public-private keys.
 Upon instruction from the customer, the VASP signs transactions on behalf of the customer using the customer's private key.
-This is represented in Figure 2 (b1) and (b2). - VASP-key commingled asset transfers: In this model, the VASP uses its own publicprivate keys to perform virtual asset transfers.
-This is represented in Figure 2 (c1) and (c2).
+This is represented in Figs. 2(b1) and 2(b2). - VASP key-commingled asset transfers: In this model, the VASP uses its own public-private keys to perform virtual asset transfers.
+This is represented in Figs. 2(c1) and 2(c2).

-Multiple asset transfers instances could be merge into a single transaction, thereby saving the Originator-VASP some transmission cost (e.g. "gas" fee in Ethereum [2]).
+Multiple asset transfer instances could be merged into a single transaction, thereby saving some transmission cost of the Originator-VASP [e.g., "gas" fee in Ethereum (Buterin, 2014)].
 The beneficiaries information must still be communicated by the Originator-VASP to the Beneficiary-VASP out-of-band.

-Note that combinations of models represented by Figure 2 (a1), (b1) and (c1) can be achieved.
-For example, on the sending side the originator entity could be holding its public-private keys as shown on the left side of Figure 2 (a1), while on the receiving side the beneficiary entity could be using a key-custody service offered by the Beneficiary-VASP as shown on the right side of Figure 2 (b1).
-Although not shown in Figure 2, customers may be using other public-private keys to establish a secure and authenticated channel between the customer and the respective VASP.
-In the remainder of this paper we will not discuss these auxiliary keys, and focus solely on keys that are used to transfers virtual assets on the blockchain (i.e. the public keys that recorded on the confirmed transactions on the ledger).
+Note that combinations of models represented by Figs. 2(a1)-2(c1) can be achieved.
+For example, on the sending side the originator entity could be holding its public-private keys as shown on the left-hand side of Fig. 2(a1), while on the receiving side the beneficiary entity could be using a key-custody service offered by the Beneficiary-VASP as shown on the right-hand side of Fig. 2(b1).
+Although not shown in Fig. 2, customers may be using other public-private keys to establish a secure and authenticated channel between the customer and the respective VASP.
+In the remainder of this paper we will not discuss these auxiliary keys, and focus solely on keys that are used to transfer virtual assets on the blockchain (i.e., the public keys that are recorded on the confirmed transactions on the ledger).

-5 Public Key Certificates and the Travel Rule
+5. Public-Key Certificates and the Travel Rule

-One of the fundamental challenges of public-key cryptography since its inception in 1978 [9] is that of proving ownership of a given public key.
-When two parties sign a contract or exchange signed messages, both parties need assurance that they are employing the correct public keys belonging to the respective parties (i.e. not stolen from another user).
-They also need the feature of non-repudiation, meaning that a signer must be deterred or prevented from cheating by way of claiming - after a contract has just been signed - that their private key was stolen before the contract was signed (e.g. thereby repudiating the signing of the contract).
-In the context of the travel rule (Paragraph 7(b) of [6]) VASPs will need to retain evidence of key ownership for compliance purposes.
-The existing standards pertaining to public key certificates may provide the basis for VASPs to record information regarding the ownership of public keys related to virtual assets.
+One of the fundamental challenges of public-key cryptography since its inception in 1978 (Rivest et al., 1978) is that of proving ownership of a given public key.
+When two parties sign a contract or exchange signed messages, both parties need assurance that they are employing the correct public keys belonging to the respective parties (i.e., not stolen from another user).
+They also need the feature of non-repudiation, meaning that a signer must be deterred or prevented from cheating by way of claiming - after a contract has just been signed - that his/her private key was stolen before the contract was signed (e.g., thereby repudiating the signing of the contract).
+In the context of the Travel Rule (FATF, 2019b, Para.
+7(b)), VASPs will need to retain evidence of key ownership for compliance purposes.
+The existing standards pertaining to public-key certificates may provide the basis for VASPs to record information regarding the ownership of public keys related to virtual assets.